Should a Literature Review be Critical? Tips How to do it

 The reader should be familiarised with the argument of the author.
 The author’s stance and the main points about the topic should be explained.
 The author’s conclusion about the topic should also be described.

 You can use any method to summarize.
-For instance, you can use diagrams in a literature review if you really want to employ a different type of summary other than text.
+For instance, you can use diagrams in a literature review if you want to employ a different type of summary other than text.

 3. Evaluate the Source well